 Alces provides a number of example templates that are intended to assist users in generating their own templates.
-The templates below use the Flight AMI from AWS Marketplace to build your cluster - users are encouraged to review these templates with an aim to launching their own, customised environments.
+The templates below use a published Flight AMI to build your cluster - users are encouraged to review these templates with an aim to launching their own, customised environments.

-2.26 Example AWS CloudFormation template
+2.28 Example AWS CloudFormation template